 - Anger management

 - Family issues

 - Generalised anxiety disorder

 - Low self-esteem

 - Post-traumatic stress disorder (PTSD)

 - Pregnancy and birth

-Standard fee is £35 for a session lasting 1 hour
+Standard fee is £35 for a morning or afternoon session lasting 1 hour

 Student rate £25